opentorah/opentorah/README.md

 -[x] code Rambam's calculations (and verify Rambam's numerical examples) -[x] convert dates from Jewish calendar to Gregorian and back -[x] list [dates of Birchas Hachamo](https://docs.google.com/document/d/1hpPZ0LYU3p8a-LJRXEqzXig-VQthkQ_MkaY79PMqr-Y/edit?hl=en_US)
-* produce monthly calendars with both kinds of dates
-* calculate schedule of learning Rambam
+-[x] generate schedule of learning Rambam
-* calculate haftorah and torah reading schedule
+-[ ] generate haftorah and torah reading schedule
-* automate vestos calculations
+-[ ] generate monthly calendars with both kinds of dates -[ ] automate vestos calculations

 For my needs, the best source of information on the Jewish Calendar turned out to be Rambam, the Laws of the Sanctification of the Moon, Chapters 6-10.